sansomlab/cellhub/README.md

 ## Documentation

-For installationa and usage please see the [cellhub docs](docs/cellhub.pdf)
+For installation and usage please see the [cellhub docs](docs/cellhub.pdf)

 ## General schema